Borrow D&D Campaign Tips from Stonemaier Board Games

 If, for example, they know that Lord Heally is a great hero but find, on their second adventure, love letters between Heally and the Queen, they will suddenly wonder if some political machinations might be in their future.

-11. It Comes Down to Fun
+11. Recognize It Comes Down to Fun

 Look for ways to give the players the full experience of fun that they’re looking for.
 Try to figure out what each one plays the game for and tailor moments to their preferences.
 Some players love combat, some love puzzles, some love feeling like they’ve outwitted their opponents, and some love the give and take of social encounters.